MewsSystems/gitbook-connector-api/operations/availabilityadjustments.md

 ## Get all availability adjustments

-Returns availability adjustments filtered by specified filters.
+Returns all availability adjustments.
 Note that this operation uses [Pagination](../guidelines/pagination.md).

 ### Request